 4) Mozzarella Is Very Protein Dense

-Not many foods compare to meat for protein density, but Mozzarella is a reasonably protein-dense food.
+Not many foods compare to meat for protein density, but Mozzarella is a reasonably protein-dense cheese.

 Regular (and tastier) Mozzarella is not far away from this figure, and it contains 22.2 grams of protein per 100 grams (300 calories) (1).

-Notably, these protein concentrations are competitive with the protein density that red meat such as beef and lamb offer.
+Notably, these protein concentrations are competitive with the protein density that red meat such as beef and lamb offers.